DOI-ONRR/doi-extractives-data/_how-it-works/natural-resources/revenues.md

 ### Tax expenditures

-Tax expenditures are [defined in the law](https://www.treasury.gov/resource-center/tax-policy/Documents/Tax-Expenditures-FY2017-Revised.pdf) as “revenue losses attributable to provisions of the federal tax laws which allow a special exclusion, exemption, or deduction from gross income or which provide a special credit, a preferential rate of tax, or a deferral of tax liability.”
+Tax expenditures are defined in the law as “revenue losses attributable to provisions of the federal tax laws which allow a special exclusion, exemption, or deduction from gross income or which provide a special credit, a preferential rate of tax, or a deferral of tax liability.”
 These exceptions may be viewed as alternatives to other policy instruments, such as spending or regulatory programs.

-The Treasury estimates the total dollar amount of each tax expenditure in a given year, and publishes a [report of these estimates](https://www.treasury.gov/resource-center/tax-policy/Documents/Tax-Expenditures-FY2015.pdf):
+The Treasury estimates the total dollar amount of each tax expenditure in a given year and publishes a [report of these estimates](https://www.treasury.gov/resource-center/tax-policy/Pages/Tax-Expenditures.aspx).

-* **Fossil fuels:** For FY 2013, expensing of exploration and development costs for fuels, totaling $550 million, was the largest of five expenditures.
-See analysis and estimates of [fossil fuel tax expenditures.]({{ site.baseurl }}/how-it-works/revenues/tax-expenditures/#fossil-fuels)
-* **Renewable energy:** For FY 2013, the energy investment credit, totaling $2 billion, was the largest of four expenditures.
-The energy production credit was the second largest, totaling $1.7 billion.
-See analysis and estimates of [renewable energy tax expenditures.]({{ site.baseurl }}/how-it-works/revenues/tax-expenditures/#renewables)
-* **Nonenergy materials:** For FY 2013, the excess of percentage-over-cost depletion for nonenergy minerals, totaling $580 million, was the largest of two expenditures.
-See analysis and estimates of [nonenergy mineral tax expenditures.]({{ site.baseurl }}/how-it-works/revenues/tax-expenditures/#nonenergy)

-The federal budget also includes annual estimates of the net revenue effects of eliminating a wider range of fossil fuel related tax expenditures outlined in [United States – Progress Report on Fossil Fuel Subsidies](https://www.treasury.gov/open/Documents/USA%20FFSR%20progress%20report%20to%20G20%202014%20Final.pdf).
-When added together, eliminating fossil fuel tax expenditures would decrease the U.S. deficit by $4.4 billion a year on average over a 10-year window, per estimates in the White House report, [Fiscal Year 2016 Mid-Session Review: Budget of the U.S. Government](https://obamawhitehouse.archives.gov/sites/default/files/omb/budget/fy2016/assets/16msr.pdf).
-The report did not include estimates of the effects of eliminating renewable and nonenergy mineral tax expenditures.

 ## After a payment, what happens to the revenue?